codeforamerica/promptly/README.md

 - TWILIO_SID is your Twilio account SID
 - TWILIO_TOKEN is your twilio auth token
 - SECRET_TOKEN is used to prevent cookie tampering.
 Run `$ rake secret` to get a pseudo-random key to use.

+Add values for these variables in the .env file like so: `TWILIO_NUMBER=5105555555`

 7) Create the file **config/database.yml**
 Insert the text below into database.yml.
 You will have to include your PostgreSQL username.
 Postgres.app creates a default user $USER with no password.
 Otherwise you'll have to make one yourself.